10 Key Reasons Why Traveling is Important to a Happy Life + the Benefits of Exploring the World

 You set foot in uncharted territory from the word go, seeing things that amaze you, surprise you, and take your breath away at almost every turn.

 I love to travel and experience new cultures.
-It makes you feel alive, filling your spirit with a sense of adventure.
+A major travel benefit is that it makes you feel alive, filling your spirit with a sense of adventure.

 Everything is new!
-From the streets you walk to the food you eat and the people you meet.
+From the streets you walk and the food you eat, to the sounds you hear and the people you meet.
 You do things you’d never dream of doing, take risks you’d never expect to take, and end up in novel, stimulating, life-changing situations as your reward.
-This is why travelling is important.
+This is why travelling is important to you.

 I think people need this kind of stimulation and novelty to be happy in life.
 At a very basic level, we’re not designed to be still- to sit down and do mind-numbing tasks all day, like robots.
 We’re meant to move, to play, and to explore.